 This has come up many times.
 For example a person navigating needs a method to determine direction but it can be done visually.
 Better question is does a vessel need an additional tool (a compass for example) or method?
 Answer is it depends.

-Other examples, additional sextant training for the crew, addition of an anemometer, adding a bow thruster, an another crew member etc.
+Other examples, additional sextant training for the crew, addition of an anemometer, adding a bow thruster, another crew member etc.

 In each case the cost / benefit has to be thought of “at the margin”.